Weird question: what does amputating limbs teach you about health?

 - Your ability to deal with blood sugar goes down.

-- Inflammation goes down.
+- Inflammation goes up.

 - Gut integrity starts to go down.

 - Ability to break down foods goes down.